Giant Food (Landover)

-Giant Food of Maryland, LLC, also known as Giant, is an American supermarket chain with 165 stores and 153 full service pharmacies located in Delaware, Maryland, Virginia, and the District of Columbia.
-It is headquartered in Landover, Maryland, an unincorporated area of Prince George's County, Maryland.
+Giant Food of Maryland, LLC is an American regional supermarket chain with 166 stores located in Delaware, Maryland, Virginia, and the District of Columbia.
+It is a subsidiary of Ahold Delhaize, and headquartered in unincorporated Prince George's County, Maryland, near Landover.

-Etymology

-Giant is often known as Giant-Landover to avoid confusion with its sibling company: The Giant Company, sometimes referred to as Giant-Carlisle.
+Giant Food is also known in business context as Giant-Landover, to avoid confusion with The Giant Company, a Pennsylvania-based sister chain also owned by Ahold Delhaize and often referred to as Giant-Carlisle.

 History

 1930s

 Giant was founded in 1936 by Nehemiah Meir "N.M."
 Cohen and Samuel Lehrman.
+Cohen was a rabbi who had emigrated from Jerusalem following World War I and opened a kosher meat market in Carnegie, Pennsylvania.
+Lehrman was the financial backer who provided the funds for the company's creation.
 The first store was at Georgia Avenue NW and Park Road NW in the District of Columbia.

+In its early years, as African Americans experienced segregation, Giant was criticized for not opening any locations in predominantly African-American neighborhoods.

 1940s

 The chain experienced rapid growth following World War II, growing from nine stores in 1946 to 17 in 1950.
 Co-founder Samuel Lehrman died aged 70 while wintering in Miami Beach, Florida in January 1949.

 1950s

 Between 1950 and 1952, Giant added five new stores, joining in the general expansion of the American economy.
 At this time, the shopping center concept was taking hold in America and Giant put a new store in the Congressional Plaza Shopping Center in Rockville, Maryland.

-In 1955 the chain opened its first store in Baltimore.
+In 1955 the chain opened its first store in the Baltimore metropolitan area, at Ingleside Shopping Center in Catonsville, Maryland.
 By this time 48 percent of all its stores were located in shopping centers.
 In 1958, riding a new merchandising trend of combination supermarket/department stores, Giant opened its first Super Giant store and within a year had opened eight more.
 Also in 1958, the company opened its new headquarters and distribution center on a 40-acre site in Landover, Maryland.

 In 1957 Giant Food Shopping Center Inc. became Giant Food Inc., and fiscal 1958 saw sales of more than $100 million.
 In 1959 the company, with 53 stores (including nine Super Giant stores) went public.

+In 1959, the Cohens formed the Naomi and Nehemiah Cohen Foundation.
+The foundation primarily donated to local human services organizations in the DC area and to Jewish organizations, including the Edlavitch Jewish Community Center of Washington, D.C.

 During this time Giant computerized its inventory data, customer information, and payroll and bookkeeping operations.
 Customer service features added in the 1950s included self-opening doors, mechanized checkouts, and open display cases to make meats and frozen food directly accessible to the customer.

 In the 1950s, Giant initiated a scholarship program to encourage students to pursue food management careers.
 Two of the first five recipients later became senior vice-presidents at Giant.